 Josef Ganz must have found it bitterly ironic that Adolf Hitler proved to be the most enthusiastic supporter of his vision of the 'people's car.'
 Ganz' enemies in the car industry had used the change of government to accuse him of slander and blackmail and he'd been arrested by the Gestapo.
-He was released in June 1934 and fled Germany for Switzerland.
+He was released in June 1934 and being a Jew, fled Germany for Switzerland.
 There he continued developing his car designs, but without much success.

 Josef Ganz and his Swiss 'volkswagen.'
 Ganz' experience in Switzerland demonstrated that without substantial financial backing it was impossible to successfully build even budget car.
 Ganz' volkswagen was simply an improved maikafer cyclecar.
 Maybe 40 examples were built before the project was terminated.

 Ferdinand Porsche was born to German parents in Bohemia (now the Czech Republic) in the Austro-Hungarian Empire in 1875.
 He was always mechanically minded and although he studied engineering, he was never formally qualified.

 In 1898 Porsche joined the Lohner carriage company in Vienna where he developed an electrically powered car.
 He later developed the design into a hybrid powered, electric car that proved to be a success and over 300 were built.

 Lohner-Porsche hybrid electric car.
 These novel cars were powered by electric motors mounted within the enlarged front wheel hubs.
 They used a small petrol engine to keep the batteries charged, thereby reducing the weight of the batteries and extending the cars' range.